fennoms/advent-of-code/README.md

 # advent-of-code

 This repository contains Python solutions for the Advent of Code problems.
+The performance of these solutions is not optimal (WIP).

 ## Directory structure
 The directory structure is as follows: